kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 existing APIs and breaking backwards compatibility

 ## Alternatives

-* Non-Discrminated
+###### Non-Discrminated

 The primary alternative discussed is to not have a discriminator for new union types.
-As discussed in the normalization section, requiring a discriminator allows the server to better understand the intentions of clients that do not have knowledge of all the fields in a union if newer verisons of the server add new fields to the union.
+As discussed in the normalization section, requiring a discriminator allows the server to better understand the intentions of clients that do not have knowledge of all the fields in a union if newer versions of the server add new fields to the union.

 <!--